About the Newburgh Museum

 A diverse group of local and regional figures helps guide the Newburgh Museum in support of our mission.
 Members of the board of directors are elected in accordance with the museum’s bylaws and play an integral role in the life of the museum.
 More than just supporters of the museum, our directors are community leaders with vested interest in and commitment to the preservation of history in Newburgh, Indiana.

-Officers | Board Members | |
+| Officers | Board Members | |

 |

-Ralph Baker Rosemary Beckman
+Rosemary & Tom Beckman

 Stacie Krieger